onathjan/kondo/content/about.md

 ---
-title: Home
+title: About Me
-slug: index
+slug: about
 ---

-# About Me

 This is where you can tell the world about yourself and how great of a taste you have in static site generators.